StudyFrenchSpanish

 Started in 1998 by the CCI Paris Île-de-France, the Test d’Evaluation de Français (TEF) is a general international benchmark exam.
 It assesses your overall proficiency in French.
 This is for both non-native French speakers and the Francophone population.

 TEF Canada test is one option that measures the candidate’s French knowledge through a 7-level scale (from 0+ level beginners skills to level 6 — advanced).
-It adheres to the Common European Framework of Reference for Languages (CEFRL) guidelines.
+It follows the Common European Framework of Reference for Languages (CEFRL) guidelines.

 It is proof of language ability by Citizenship and Immigration Canada (CIC) for Canadian citizenship applications and permanent residence.
 One needs a minimum of level 7 (level B2 of the CEFR) to get additional bonus points.